Bible Verses about Happiness

 - Or do you still rejoice in God even when times are hard?

-The first time I read the above bible verses about joy and happiness, I identified the most with question number one.
-Whenever my perfect life had a crack I felt depressed and hopeless.
-But whenever my professional and private life was thriving I felt good about myself and my life.
+The first time I read the above bible verses about happiness, I identified the most with question number one.
+Whenever my life went as planned, meaning my professional and private life was thriving, I felt good about myself and rejoiced in the lord.

-The Bible, however, teaches us that our joy and strength doesn’t come from the world or our possessions but from Christ.
-And in order to be content in any circumstance, we need to make God our source of joy.
+The Holy Bible, however, teaches us that our joy and strength don’t come from the world or our possessions but from Christ.
+And in order to be content in any circumstance, we need to make God our source of everlasting joy.

 Is there a biblical difference between joy and happiness?